OwlfaceGames/owlface_archive/docs/games.md

 In the image above I remember that I designed and programmed every game on the top row.
 I think maybe also the first on the second row.
 And.
 I believe I made all the music and sound effects for all the games.

 Obviously I do not own this code.
 Most if not all of the games are no longer playable as it was so long ago.
-But I thought it was worth including as this peroid makes up most of the games I have worked on.
+But I thought it was worth including as this period makes up most of the games I have worked on.

 ::: details
 - **Playable:** No